-The original plans of the home reflect the Mission Style architecture that was prevalent during 1910-1930 and is characteristic of Mediterranean Revival Style.
-According to the Historic District Design Guidelines, Mission Style architecture and Mediterranean Revival Style are the predominant styles of historic properties on Harrison and Tyler Streets in Hollywood.
-This style is often flamboyant and was a strong influence for Joseph Young in the planning of early Hollywood.
+The home showcases Mission Style architecture, which was prevalent during 1910-1930.
+This style stands out for its unusual simplicity.
+According to the Historic District Design Guidelines, both Mission Style architecture and Mediterranean Revival Style are the predominant architectural styles found in historic properties along Harrison and Tyler Streets in Hollywood.

 Mission Style architecture is characterized by central curved parapets that conceal flat roofs or interrupt sloped roofs.
 Parapets are repeated on dormers or porches and frequently adorned with decorative edges.
-Where parapets are interrupted by roof sections, there may be generous overhangs.
-Additional features include arched doorways or windows, bell towers, and arcades.
-Openings may or may not be arched, and windows are usually casement or sash.
-Striped awnings over windows and porch windows are common.
+Additionally, Mission Style buildings may have generous overhangs where parapets intersect with roof sections.
+Other distinctive features include arched doorways or windows, bell towers, and arcades.
+The windows are typically casement or sash style, and striped awnings over windows and porch windows are common.

 Archival history and building permit search reveal that throughout the years, there have been various renovations to the original design of the home.
-Documentation provided from the Historic Society Research Center indicates that due to noteworthy events that occurred on the on the property lend it to have historical significance.
 This building is significant because it dates from the earliest construction period in Hollywood, Florida.
 Although this building itself is not architecturally significant on an individual basis, its significance in the historic built environment may become greater as the older structures in Hollywood are demolished.

-The property at 813 Harrison Street has a rich history of ownership.
-The permit history shows that Samuel Black, founder of Black's Drug Store at Hollywood Boulevard and Twentieth Avenue was former owner of the property.
-Doctor Black arrived to Hollywood in 1922 and is a pioneer of Hollywood and has been working as a pharmacist for forty years.
-The property holds historic local significance as the owner of Blacks Drug Store, the community's first Pharmacy.
-The Drugstore was located at the Bastian Building on the southeast corner of Hollywood Boulevard and 20th Avenue, during Mid-Summer of 1923, Samuel Black purchased the corner unit of Bastian building and later on a travel agency was added to the drug store and it was a bus stop for local and Greyhound buses for many years.
-After World War II, Black sold out the business to Frank Yaguda.
+The property at 813 Harrison Street shows a history of ownership.
+The permit history shows that Samuel Black, founder of Black's Drug Store at Hollywood Boulevard and Twentieth Avenue was the former owner of the single-family house.
+Doctor Black arrived in Hollywood in 1922 and is a pioneer of Hollywood and worked as a pharmacist for forty years.